As you grow fond of your hamster, having hamster babies probably seems like a good idea.

 Should that happen, the mother is likely to abandon her babies, or even worse, outright kill them.

-With that said: You can move it back to the nest with a spoon but we think the risk outweigh the gains and we do not recommend it unless in extreme circumstances.
+With that said: You can move it back to the nest with a spoon but we think the risk outweighs the gains and we do not recommend it unless in extreme circumstances.

 Time period: Birth to 2 weeks old